kriszyp/msgpackr/README.md

 ```

 * `ALWAYS` (1) - Always will encode non-integers (absolute less than 2147483648) as 32-bit float.
-* `DECIMAL_ROUND` (3) - Always will encode non-integers as 32-bit float, and when decoding 32-bit float, round to 7 significant decimal digits (or 6 or 8 digits for some ranges).
+* `DECIMAL_ROUND` (3) - Always will encode non-integers as 32-bit float, and when decoding 32-bit float, round to the significant decimal digits (usually 7, but 6 or 8 digits for some ranges).
-* `DECIMAL_FIT` (4) - Only encode non-integers as 32-bit float if all significant digits can be unamiguously encoded as a 32-bit float, and decode/unpack with decimal rounding (same as above).
+* `DECIMAL_FIT` (4) - Only encode non-integers as 32-bit float if all significant digits (usually up to 7) can be unamiguously encoded as a 32-bit float, and decode/unpack with decimal rounding (same as above).
 This will ensure round-trip encoding/decoding without loss in precision and use 32-bit when possible.

 Note, that the performance is decreased with decimal rounding by about 20-25%, although if only 5% of your values are floating point, that will only have about a 1% impact overall.